georgeyounes/NICERUTIL/README.md

 There are multiple flags that can help diagnose the extent of the flare contamination to your data.
 The -elb and -ehb control the energy range in keV within which to search for the flares.
 The -els and -ehs control the energy range in keV where source events supposedly lie, this is used for plotting purposes only.
 The -tb is the time bin of the light curve.
 The aggressiveness with which you wish to filter the background can be adjusted with the optional parameter --problim (or -pb); the lower the number the less aggressive the cleaning is.
 The -of flag(--outputFile) defines the name of the output .pdf file that shows 3-row panels, the elb-ehb keV light curve, the els-ehs keV light curve, and the FPM_OVERONLY_COUNT and COR_SAX.
 The flare intervals are flagged in red in all three panels.

-To save an xselect and NICERDAS-compatible GTI fits file, the user can provide a desirved name through the -cg argument (--creategti).
+To save an xselect and NICERDAS-compatible GTI fits file, the user can provide a desired name through the -cg argument (--creategti).
 Note that HEASOFT should be initialized for this to properly run).

 Lastly, it really depends on your science whether, and how much, particle-background cleaning you want to apply.
 I personally work with sources on the faint end of things (~0.1-10 counts/s), and I care about observing the pulsed emission, which is sensitive to background light especially if the pulsed flux is low.
 Hence, I tend to be more conservative in my approach.
 Except for one source, 4U 0142+61, I tend to be more loose, since it is a relatively bright target with about 60 counts/s.
 So, think of your science case and the source brightness when applying this filtering.